saeed-anwar/CoinNet/README.md

 1. Download the trained models for our paper and place them in '..'.
 The model can be downloaded from [Google Drive](https://drive.google.com/open?id=1G6eCoD1RI2tde8advwxlqgTlgRwzHWGP).
 The size is 409MB

-2. Cd to '..', run the following scripts.
+2. Cd to 'CoinNet_Model', run the following scripts.
     **You can use the following script to test the algorithm**
     ```bash
     #CoinNet